Table of Contents

 Surgery for UC

 Severe ulcerative colitis can lead to extreme blood loss from perforation of the colon.
 Serious blockages may also occur.
 In these instances, surgery may be required to remove the colon and create a new pathway for waste in its place.
-This pathway is typically placed through a small opening in your abdominal wall and connected back through the end of the rectum.
+This pathway is typically placed through a small opening in your abdominal wall or connected back through the end of the rectum.
 If this surgery is successful, you will be able to pass stool through your rectum, but bowel movements will be more frequent than usual.

 Natural Treatment Options